peter-meehan-domokos/perfect-square/README.md

 #### 1. Virtualised Rendering

 Only the datapoints on screen are rendered and this is updated on every zoom event.
-Checking is provided by the zoom hook utility function [isChartOnScreenCheckerFunc](https://github.com/peter-meehan-domokos/perfect-square/blob/main/app/_components/_perfect-square-visual/_hooks_and_modules/zoom.js).
+Checking is provided by the general utility higher-order function [isChartOnScreenCheckerFunc](https://github.com/peter-meehan-domokos/perfect-square/blob/main/app/_components/perfect-square/helpers.js) which the zoom hook makes use of.

 #### 2. Semantic Zoom